 Optimize Your Temperature Settings

 When you’re not home, set your thermostat to 85 degrees.
 This will keep your home from sizzling, and allow you to save some dough in cooling costs.
 When you return, your thermostat should be set around 78 degrees.
 No, it won’t be a winter wonderland, but it will keep you from crisping, and you won’t be bogged down with an outrageous electric bill.
 If you do find that you still have an outrageous electric bill though, then you should probably look to switching providers.
 By doing this, you might find that you save even more money on your electric bill.
 If you are thinking of switching but don’t know who to use, then why don’t you check out something like these Gexa Energy reviews to give you a better idea of who you could use.
+They could direct you on different energy plans from different electric companies for example the services provided by payless power, fort worth, tx 76118, who have plans that cater towards the bill-payer rather than against them.

 Keep Your Cool Air Indoors